WhiteFoxRoblox/WhiteFoxRoblox/README.md

 - 👋 Hi, I’m @WhiteFoxRoblox
 - 👀 I’m interested in Roblox
 - 🌱 I’m currently learning lua
-- 💞️ I’m looking to collaborate on Blox Racing
+- 💞️ I’m looking to collaborate on Rolox Racing
 - 📫 How to reach me something

 <!---